LATEST PROJECT UPDATE

 The grand-opening date for Palisades Village is Saturday, September 22, 2018!
 The countdown begins and we are looking forward to inviting you to experience what will be the new community-gathering spot.
 The heart and soul of this property is the idea that Palisades Village will be a part of the everyday fabric of our community; places that make people happy and add to the quality of life.
 We are so proud that this property will offer one-of-a-kind experiences, something special for everyone, and create a new daily destination for locals and their families.
 Stay tuned for updates, progress of the project and future details, or follow us @PalisadesVillage.

-Our plans represent our commitment – and your feedback – to bring Swarthmore Avenue back as a gathering place for friends and family, while staying true to the look and feel of Pacific Palisades.
-The following are some of the key elements of our plans:
+Our plans represent our commitment – and your feedback – to bring this property back as a gathering place for friends and family, while staying true to the look and feel of Pacific Palisades.
+The following are some key elements of our plans:

 - A walkable village